pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-element-grouping.md

 ## Sample Data Population

-Drop any old version of the database (if it exists) and then populate the user rewards documents:
+Drop any old version of the database (if it exists) and then populate the user rewards collection:

 ```javascript
 use book-array-element-grouping;